|

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion

-Winlogon subkey, which contains a variety of logon settings (as well as some settings
+Winlogon subkey, which contains a variety of logon settings (as well as some

 not having to do directly with logons).
-Following are the most important values you
+Following are the most important values

 can edit to customize logons.